leandromoreira/digital_video_introduction/README.md

 ![h264 bitstream macro diagram](/i/h264_bitstream_macro_diagram.png "h264 bitstream macro diagram")

 We can explore others bitstreams like the [VP9 bitstream](https://storage.googleapis.com/downloads.webmproject.org/docs/vp9/vp9-bitstream-specification-v0.6-20160331-draft.pdf), [H265 (HEVC)](handle.itu.int/11.1002/1000/11885-en?locatt=format:pdf) or even our **new best friend** [**AV1** bitstream](https://medium.com/@mbebenita/av1-bitstream-analyzer-d25f1c27072b#.d5a89oxz8
-), they're all look similar.
+), [do they all look similar?
+No](http://www.gpac-licensing.com/2016/07/12/vp9-av1-bitstream-format/), but once you learned one you can easily get the others.

 > ### Hands-on: Inspect the H264 bitstream
 > We can [generate a single frame video](https://github.com/leandromoreira/introduction_video_technology/blob/master/enconding_pratical_examples.md#generate-a-single-frame-video) and use  [mediainfo](https://en.wikipedia.org/wiki/MediaInfo) to inspect its H264 bitstream.
 In fact, you can even see the [source code that parses h264 (AVC)](https://github.com/MediaArea/MediaInfoLib/blob/master/Source/MediaInfo/Video/File_Avc.cpp) bitstream.